jimsleeper.com » Scoops and Revelations

 The first time I understood how to break news came one Saturday morning in 1982, when I walked into the Brooklyn Board of Elections as a Village Voice writer and saw supporters of Brooklyn State Senator Vander Beatty “checking” voter registration cards in a Democratic primary election for the retiring Rep. Shirley Chisholm‘s historic Bedford Stuyvesant congressional seat.
 Beatty had reportedly just lost that race to a State Senate colleague, Major R. Owens.

-But Beatty, a classic “povertycrat” whose anti-racist rhetoric had given him a “pass” from some elite liberals who were too timid to pay closer attention, as well as a pass from the corrupt, mostly white Brooklyn Democratic Party machine, had been endorsed for the Democratic nomination by the New York Times and by most elected Democrats in Brooklyn.
-What his campaign workers were really doing that morning at the Board of Elections was forging signatures on the voter-registration cards which they were supposedly just checking.
-Beatty‘s lawyers would then submit the forgeries to a judge as evidence that Owens had rigged the votes on Election Day.
+But Beatty, a classic “povertycrat” whose anti-racist rhetoric had given him a “pass” from elite liberals who were too timid to pay closer attention, as well as a pass from the corrupt, mostly white Brooklyn Democratic Party machine, had been endorsed for the Democratic nomination by the New York Times and by most elected Democrats in Brooklyn.
+What his campaign workers were doing that morning at the Board of Elections was forging signatures on voter-registration cards which they were supposedly just checking.
+Beatty‘s lawyers would then submit those forgeries to a judge as evidence that Owens had rigged the votes on Election Day.
 Beatty would sue to invalidate Owens’ victory.

 I hadn‘t merely stumbled upon these shenanigans.
-A political operative with whom I’d had many conversations about the election called me to tip me off.
+A political operative with whom I’d had many conversations about the election called me and tipped me off.
 A Voice cover story of mine on Beatty‘s long record of corruption had been published shortly before the primary and had played some role in Owens‘ victory.
 All that my informant needed to say on the phone that morning was, “Get your ass down to the Board of Elections right now, and see what the Beatty people are doing.”

 I’d had to defend my Voice expose of Beatty on the local NPR station.
-One vehement Beatty supporter who’d called in, insisting that my story was little more than white-liberal manipulation, was the Rev. Al Sharpton, who I’d later get to know well.
-But if I hadn‘t rushed down to the Board that Saturday and known what to expect there, Beatty would have won his suit in Brooklyn‘s compliant (indeed, complicit), machine-dominated judiciary and black politics in Shirley Chisholm‘s district would have taken an emblematically bad turn.
+One vehement Beatty supporter who’d called in, insisting that my expose of Beatty’s record was little more than white-liberal manipulation, was the Rev. Al Sharpton, who I’d later get to know well.
+But if I hadn‘t rushed down to the Board that Saturday morning, knowing what to expect there, Beatty would have won his suit in Brooklyn‘s compliant, complicit, Democratic Party machine-dominated judiciary, and black politics in Shirley Chisholm‘s district would have taken an emblematically bad turn.
+So a lot was at stake in my reporting what I was seeing.
+“Look at it this way,” said my tipster; “[Beatty] is either going to jail or he‘s going to Congress.”

 The party machine‘s hack judges did rule for Beatty in the local and appellate courts.
 But my reporting stoked a lot of controversy that packed the courtroom with Owens supporters.
 New York Times columnist Sydney Schanberg read my Voice account and alerted the rest of the world.
 The Democratic Party and its judges started to do what they’d supposedly been elected and appointed to do in the first place: a month later, New York‘s highest court overturned the earlier rulings for Beatty.

-Owens later said that he’d felt as if he‘d been in Mississippi throughout the long post-election ordeal.
+Owens later said that he’d felt as if he‘d been in Mississippi throughout that long post-election ordeal.
 He served honorably in Congress for a decade and a half, retiring in 2006.
-Beatty was convicted in in federal court of corruption unrelated to his election scheme.
+Beatty was convicted in federal court of corruption unrelated to his election scheme.
 In 1990, he was assassinated by a non-political rival.
 It‘s all in my four stories linked here.
 When Owens died in 2014, I attended his funeral, and I wrote this about his courage and my education in that election.

 2. Blocking a dubious indictment of New York Senator Chuck Schumer.